 The word cloud is a fun and entertaining feature that draws attention and emphasizes the keywords that characterize a notion or concept.
 The more a term comes up, the more it will be highlighted.

 Attention: the word cloud will only be displayed on the presenter’s side and not on your participants’ device.
 Participants will only be able to submit their answers.
 As the presenter, this means that you will have to share your screen (be it in person or remotely) in order for them to see how the word cloud progressively changes.

-To keep your word clouds clean and well structured, we apply certain rules and transformations to its display.
+To keep the Word Cloud clean and well-structured, we apply certain rules and transformations to its display.

 The transformations we apply

 All accents on letters are discarded by default, except if the interface is set to German.

 Punctuation (, ; . ? ! :) is replaced with spaces.